camelya58/spring-security/README.md

 # spring-security

-This repository contains several mini projects with Spring Security and others related technologies.
+This repository contains several mini-projects with Spring Security and other related technologies.